A guide to Sharia savings accounts

 Expected rate, not guaranteed: will they pay?

-“I think the lack of guarantee is a reason why they’re not as popular as consumers are sceptical but this is slowly changing.”
+James Blower, managing director of Savings Guru, says: “I think the lack of guarantee is a reason why they’re not as popular as consumers are sceptical, but this is slowly changing.

-“Sharia-compliant savings have developed their niche very well and will grow in popularity as long as they continue to offer these rates and are accessible, savers will be tempted to try them out.”
+“Sharia-compliant savings have developed their niche very well and will grow in popularity.
+As long as they continue to offer these rates and are accessible, savers will be tempted to try them out.”

 High minimum investment levels but longer availability

-Al Rayan, BLME and Milestone are all regulated by the Financial Conduct Authority (FCA) and are members of the FSCS.
+Al Rayan, BLME and Gatehouse are all regulated by the Financial Conduct Authority (FCA) and are members of the FSCS.